TwidereProject/TwidereX-iOS/README.md

 ## Translation
 The localization resource files locate in [TwidereX-Localization](https://github.com/TwidereProject/TwidereX-Localization) repo.
 We are welcome translator use our [Crowdin](https://crowdin.com/project/twidere-x) project contribute.

+## Public Beta
+Try the beta version on the [TestFlight](https://testflight.apple.com/join/GJIDXvW7).

 ## Acknowledgements